icodejsx/Typescript-tutorial/README.md

 # Public Privacy and security

- this is the process of securing your imofrmation on your data base. this is done by adding public , private and readuy only. they are called access modifiyers
+ This is the process of securing your imofrmation on your data base. this is done by adding public , private and readuy only. they are called access modifiyers